-Monifieth is a small resort on the north shore of the Firth of Tay, a few miles east of Broughty Ferry.
+Monifieth is a small coastal town on the north shore of the Firth of Tay, just a few miles east of Broughty Ferry.

 Monifieth has a fascinating history; with many relics and archaeological sites found throughout the area.
-Uncover the Pictish stones in St. Rule’s graveyard, and 2 miles north of the village you can find an Iron Age fort.
+Uncover the Pictish stones in St. Rule’s graveyard, then just 2 miles north of the village you can find an Iron Age fort.

 Monifieth’s whale and sea industry thrived in the 18th and mid 19th centuries, and the town grew and prospered with the jute boom of Victorian times.